Optical spectroscopy of semiconductors

-SiGeSn alloys are of fundamental and applicative interest due to their structural, chemical and electronic characteristics, for applications in microelectronics and photonics.
+SiGeSn alloys are of fundamental and applicative interest due to their structural, chemical and electronic characteristics, for applications in photonics, spintronics and quantum technologies.

 Amongst the nanoscience advancements, relevant place is taken by quantum confinement effects that take place in semiconductor quantum dots (QDs).
 Like the natural atoms QDs show discrete energy levels.
 Laser, infrared photodetectors, as well as third generation photovoltaic cells show can be improved by the use of QDs in the active layer.
 The study of QD-based devices has provided new ways for the understanding of strongly correlated few electrons/excitons systems and their possible applications, such as single-electron devices and single photon emitters for quantum cryptography and computation.

 - We study the nanostructure properties via spectroscopic measurements addressing electronic structure and carrier relaxation mechanisms;

 - We study the implementation of the QD devices on Si photonics.